a6enez3r/mkd/README.md

-    node             - create a node dev env in a docker container linux            - create a linux dev env in a docker container java             - create a openjdk [java] dev env in a docker container
+    node             - create a node dev env in a docker container linux            - create a linux dev env in a docker container java             - create a openjdk [java] dev env in a docker container registry         - create a dev registry in a docker container prometheus       - create a dev prometheus in a docker container

     mongo
     mongo-create     - create a mongodb dev db in a docker container